-- Keep the on-site administration to a minimum perform as much as possible online. - Keep the number of people manning the entries desk to a minimum, with ideally the same people all day. - Always have hand sanitizer available at the desk. - Have a stock of pens that can be sanitized. - Use signage, such as floor markings, to ensure social distancing is maintained between people when queuing. - Consider using WhatsApp or social media for informing of any on the day changes. - Consider whether you really do need crews to register on the day. - Where used, crew numbers and bow numbers should be ready to collect by crews in individual club envelopes. - Crew changes should be done online as much as possible. - Ask competitors to print their own sheets for on the day crew changes and complete these beforehand (i.e. before arriving at the registration desk).
+- Keep the on-site administration to a minimum perform as much as possible online. - Keep the number of people manning the entries desk to a minimum, with ideally the same people all day. - Always have hand sanitizer available at the desk. - Have a stock of pens that can be sanitized. - Use signage, such as floor markings, to ensure social distancing is maintained between people when queuing. - Consider using WhatsApp or social media for informing of any on the day changes. - Consider whether you really do need crews to register on the day. - Ensure previously adopted processes still work and if not then amend, e.g. if using paper back numbers, think about how they are to be attached to competitors backs whilst maintaining social distancing consider alternatives such as 'sticky' numbers - Have a system for collection / carrying / returning of numbers perhaps allocate specific times for collection, mark out a queuing pathway so as to maintain social distancing when collecting.
+State that numbers will not be issued if Test and Trace information is not provided. - Where used, crew numbers and bow numbers should be ready to collect by crews in individual club envelopes. - Crew changes should be done online as much as possible. - Ask competitors to print their own sheets for on the day crew changes and complete these beforehand (i.e. before arriving at the registration desk).
 Have a few available at the desk on the day. - Ask competitors to use their own pens. - Ensure that the COVID-19 Officer has a record of the contact details of all competitors should there be a need for Track and Trace.
 Details should only be kept for 21 days after the final day of the event.